ysadka/wyshme_api/README.md

 1. Generate and return API's oAuth token on successfull user login.
 2. Add roles, provide access to API's endpoints depend on role.
-3. Add default DB seed for development environment to have some items, categories, users, and their boards setuped on fresh installation.
+3. Add default DB seed for development environment to have some items, categories, users, and their lists setuped on fresh installation.